You are here:

 - Any fixed-term exclusion that will take the pupil’s total days excluded above 5 for the term and the parents have requested a review panel

 You can read more about when a panel is needed in our article on considering exclusions.

-The governing board decides who sits on a review panel.
+The governing board decides who sits on an exclusions panel.
 In maintained schools, there must be at least 3 governors as described in The School Governance (Roles, Procedures and Allowances) (England) Regulations 2013.

 Academies can have smaller committees if their trust's articles of association permit it (see page 18 of the DfE exclusions guidance).

 Anyone who sits on the panel should have no prior connection to the pupil.